Finance (game): Finance

-Finance was created by Dan Layman who played, with Louis, Louis and Fred Thun's version of the auction-monopoly games that had been spawned from The Landlord's Game at Williams College in Reading, PA.
+Finance was created by Dan Layman who played, with Louis, Louis and Fred Thun's version of the auction-monopoly games that had been spawned from The Landlord's Game at Williams College in Reading, Pennsylvania.
 When the Thuns wanted to patent their game they found the Landlord's Game patent and only copyrighted their rule additions (additional railroads own double rent, Community Chest, paying $50 to get out of jail).
 With the Monopoly name and game then in the public domain, Layman decided to call the game Finance.
 With L. S. Ayres & Co. then Electronics Laboratories, Layman published the game for a year before selling it to Knapp Electric for $200.
 Initially, the game was sold in small black boxes (some of which came with poker chips for money) with four different versions of the rules.
 Otherwise, it was almost identical to Monopoly including Chance and Community Chest cards.

 It is said that Layman taught Ruth Hoskins, who moved to Atlantic City and played it there using local Atlantic City streets.
 One theory on the street names chosen is that these were the streets players lived on with a couple of later changes of South Carolina to North Carolina and Arctic to Mediterranean.
 Pete Daggett Jr., a friend of Dan Layman, actually taught Ruth Hoskins.
 Hoskins then moved to Atlantic City to teach school in 1932 and created the Atlantic City version in the late 1930s with her friends.
 Eugene and Ruth Raiford, friends of Hoskins, showed the game to Charles E. Todd, a hotel manager in Germantown, Pennsylvania.
 Todd introduced Charles and Esther Darrow to the game.
 The Darrows were occasional hotel guests; Esther was Todd's former neighbor.

 With Parker Brothers taking over for Darrow in publishing his Monopoly game in 1935, Parker Brothers purchased Finance from Knapp for $10,000.
 Parker Brothers changed Finance so it was less similar to Monopoly and published it under the Finance Game Company name in 1935.
 Parker Brothers made additional changes in 1936 and published it with the Parker Brothers name.